2022–2023 California floods

 Due to the storms, Governor Gavin Newsom declared a state of emergency on January 4, 2023.
 President Joe Biden then declared a state of emergency in 17 California counties on January 9, 2023.
 That same day, two lawmakers sent a letter urging President Biden to declare a state of emergency for San Luis Obispo County and Santa Barbara County.
 Biden approved a major disaster declaration for Santa Cruz, Sacramento and Merced counties on January 14.
 Monterey, San Luis Obispo and Santa Barbara counties were added a few days later to the declaration.
 Later, Ventura County was approved disaster relief.
 Biden surveyed the damage with Newsom on January 19.
-Accuweather estimated the costs of California floods to $31 billion to $34 billion on January 10.
-This estimate is preliminary and will be finalized later in 2023 by the National Oceanic and Atmospheric Administration.